Dr. Jannatul Ferdous

 Abstract

-Cardiovascular diseases (CVD) is an increasingly concerning medical and public health problem, and is the leading cause of mortality in Bangladesh & surprisingly One-Third of adolescent are affected!
-There are plenty of evidence that unhealthy eating habits , lack of physical activities followed by obesity , poor sleep pattern, tobacco use, Alcohol abuse are the leading causes.
-Like other South Asians, Bangladeshi school going children are unduly prone to develop CVD, which is often premature in onset, follows a rapidly progressive course and angiographically more severe.
-Genetic predisposition, high prevalence of metabolic syndrome and conventional risk factors play significant role.
-Some novel risk factors, including lack of Vit - D, arsenic contamination in water and food-stuff, particulate matter air pollution may play unique role.
+Cardiovascular diseases (CVD) are an increasingly concerning medical and public health problem and are the leading cause of mortality in Bangladesh & surprisingly, One-Third of adolescents are affected!
+There is plenty of evidence that unhealthy eating habits, lack of physical activities, followed by obesity, poor sleep patterns, tobacco use, and Alcohol abuse are the leading causes.
+Like other South Asians, Bangladeshi school-going children are unduly prone to develop CVD, which is often premature in onset, follows a rapidly progressive course, and is angiographically more severe.
+Genetic predisposition, high prevalence of metabolic syndrome, and conventional risk factors play a significant role.
+Some novel risk factors, including lack of Vitamin D, arsenic contamination in water and foodstuff, and particulate matter air pollution, may play a unique role.
 At the advent of the new millennium, we know little about our real situation.
-Largescale epidemiological, genetic and clinical researches are needed to explore the different aspects of CAD in Bangladesh.
+Large-scale epidemiological, genetic, and clinical research are needed to explore the different aspects of CAD in Bangladesh.

-This study provided evidence that most behavioral cardiovascular disease risk factors were disproportionately distributed among different subgroups of adolescents, such as males, underprivileged minority ethnic groups, parental history of CVDs and parental education.
+This study provided evidence that most behavioral cardiovascular disease risk factors were disproportionately distributed among different subgroups of adolescents, such as males, underprivileged minority ethnic groups, parental history of CVDs, and parental education.
 A high prevalence of behavioral cardiovascular disease risk factors among adolescents may result in the emergence of CVD in their adult age or later stage.
-This would be alarming in future which needs high-cost interventions.
+This would be alarming in the future, which requires high-cost interventions.
 Thus, there is an urgent need for high-risk group intervention, including both parents and children.
-In addition, adequate monitoring of the implementation of already developed policies, such as banning smoking and alcoholic products for adolescents and discouraging the marketing of fast/processed foods with salt and high-caloric drink is urgently needed.
+In addition, adequate monitoring of the implementation of already developed policies, such as banning smoking and alcoholic products for adolescents and discouraging the marketing of fast/processed foods with salt and high-calorie drinks, is urgently needed.
 While the overall CVD risk profile is high in both urban and rural areas, some differences exist, with urban children showing higher rates of overweight and obesity, while rural children have a higher prevalence of underweight.
 These findings highlight the need for targeted interventions and public health campaigns focused on promoting healthy lifestyles and reducing CVD risk factors among school children in Bangladesh.
-Its high time to pay an attention to reduce the future tragedy.
+It's high time to pay attention to reduce the future tragedy.

 Biography